Tropical storm dumps rain on northern Japan, spares Olympics

 Tropical storm dumps rain on northern Japan, spares OlympicsNew

-RIFU, Japan (AP) — A tropical storm was bringing strong winds and heavy rain to Japan’s northern coast with little of the disruption to the Olympics that had been feared.
-Nepartak has caused no damage so far, but residents were urged to take caution against mudslides.
-The Japan Meteorological Agency said the storm had winds blowing around 40 mph and may bring another 4 inches of rain to the northern region.
-Nepartak was near the city of Ishinomaki in Miyagi prefecture on Wednesday morning.
-That’s about 250 miles northeast of Tokyo.
-Miyagi was part of the region deeply devastated by the March 2011 earthquake and tsunami.
+RIFU, Japan (AP) — A tropical storm has dumped rain in parts of northern Japan with little of the disruption to the Olympics that had been feared.
+In Sendai, some trains were delayed and pedestrians braced themselves against the wind on the city streets.
+Nepartak has caused no damage, and was weakening as it moved north.
+It’s forecast to blow off the coast by Wednesday night.
+Nepartak was the first landfall in Miyaga prefecture since the weather agency started compiling typhoon statistics in 1951.
+Miyagi was part of the northeastern region devastated by the March 2011 earthquake and tsunami.